badmrfrosty/OpenSMTPD-book/src/chapters/3000_logging_tracing_reporting_statistics.md

 There is nothing more irritating than having to battle with software to extract informations during an incident so OpenSMTPD comes with multiple means of understanding what is happening at different levels.
 Brief and verbose logging as well as runtime tracing, profiling, states and statistics can provide enough details to shed some light on even the most chaotic situations.
-Particular care was taken to make all information available in formats that can easily be pared and processed by standard utilities, allowing the creation of dashboards for monitoring and the use of command-line utilities for troubleshooting: pretty much any information is available two `grep(1)` away.
+Particular care was taken to make all information available in formats that can easily be parsed and processed by standard utilities, allowing the creation of dashboards for monitoring and the use of command-line utilities for troubleshooting: pretty much any information is available two `grep(1)` away.